What are opportunity solution trees?

 Reduce risk and cost with experiments

-Experiments refers to an array of things that we can do to better understand if we should, or should not, invest in any specific bet.
+Experiments refer to an array of things that we can do to better understand if we should, or should not, invest in any specific solution.
 Examples of experiments:

 - Further user interviews to better understand the solution space